Matrilineality: Kurds

-Indonesia
+Minangkabau

 In the Minangkabau matrilineal clan culture in Indonesia, a person's clan name is important in their marriage and their other cultural-related events.
 Two totally unrelated people who share the same clan name can never be married because they are considered to be from the same clan mother (unless they come from distant villages).
 Likewise, when Minangs meet total strangers who share the same clan name, anywhere in Indonesia, they could theoretically expect to feel that they are distant relatives.
 Minang people do not have a family name or surname; neither is one's important clan name included in one's name; instead one's given name is the only name one has.

 The Minangs are one of the world's largest matrilineal societies/cultures/ethnic groups, with a population of 4 million in their home province West Sumatra in Indonesia and about 4 million elsewhere, mostly in Indonesia.
 The Minang people are well known within their country for their tradition of matriliny and for their "dedication to Islam" – despite Islam being "supposedly patrilineal".
 This well-known accommodation, between their traditional complex of customs, called adat, and their religion, was actually worked out to help end the Minangkabau 1821–37 Padri War.

 The Minangkabau are a prime example of a matrilineal culture with female inheritance.
 With Islamic religious background of complementarianism and places a greater number of men than women in positions of religious and political power.
 Inheritance and proprietorship pass from mother to daughter.

-Besides Minangkabau, several other ethnics in Indonesia are also matrilineal and have similar culture as the Minangkabau.
-They are Suku Melayu Bebilang, Suku Kubu and Kerinci people.
-Suku Melayu Bebilang live in Kota Teluk Kuantan, Kabupaten Kuantan Singingi (also known as Kuansing), Riau.
-They have similar culture as the Minang.
-Suku Kubu people live in Jambi and South Sumatera.
-They are around 200 000 people.
-Suku Kerinci people mostly live in Kabupaten Kerinci, Jambi.
-They are around 300 000 people.

-Kurds

-Matriliny was occasionally practiced by mainstream Sorani, Zaza, Feyli, Gorani, and Alevi Kurds, though the practice was much rarer among non-Alevi Kurmanji-speaking Kurds.